rust-lang/rust-wiki-backup/Note-style-guide.md

 TODO

 # Error messages and warnings

+1. Do not blame the user: avoid to address the user directly like in "did you forget ...?"
-Rust code in error messages should be enclosed in backquotes.
+1. Rust code in error messages should be enclosed in backquotes.

 Examples: